lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 ---

-## SI §4a — Complete Test Suite (17 Tests)
+## SI §4a — Model Variants and A/B Testing

-The regression test validates Σ-Gravity against 17 diverse astrophysical phenomena, comparing to both MOND and ΛCDM where applicable.
+This section documents the full 17-test regression suite and highlights model variants that materially improve specific stress-tests without changing the core galaxy/cluster/Milky Way performance.

 ### Test Suite Summary